mirage/mirage-www/tmpl/wiki/hello-world.md

-First make sure you have followed the [installation instructions](/wiki/install) to get a working Mirage installation.
+First make sure you have followed the [installation instructions](/wiki/install) to get a working MirageOS installation.
 The examples below are in the [mirage-skeleton](http://github.com/mirage/mirage-skeleton) repository.
 Begin by cloning and changing directory to it: